Some Gave All, All Gave Some

 Click here to learn more about the POW-MIA flag and how it came into being.

 18 YEARS LATER; FIRST GULF WAR CASUALTY LAID TO REST

-By RON WORD, Associated Press Writer Ron Word, Associated Press Writer – Fri Aug 14, 2:08 pm ET
+By RON WORD, Associated Press Writer Ron Word, Associated Press Writer – Fri Aug 14,2009 at 2:08 pm ET

 JACKSONVILLE, Fla. – Navy pilot Scott Speicher, the long-missing first casualty of the first Gulf War, was finally laid to rest Friday in his adopted hometown as thousands of people lined the streets to watch a funeral procession pass his school, church and former military base.